Fragile Balance (Stargate SG-1): Development and writing

-"Fragile Balance" was first developed by Peter DeLuise and Michael Greenburg in 2000, as part of season 4, but was then put on hold.
+"Fragile Balance" was developed by Peter DeLuise & Michael Greenburg and went through a number of different iterations before eventually being made.
+The episode was first discussed in 2000, as part of season 4, but was then put on hold.
 The following year, it was reported that the episode would further the Asgard storyline as well as introducing a new character and would be going before cameras after the cast and crews summer production hiatus as part of season 5.
 Pre-production had started on the episode, with art director Brentan Harron developing concept drawings for visual effects and the production design team.
 It wasn't until season 7 that "Fragile Balance" finally went into production.
 The new iteration married a number of different pitches together.

-Greenburg commented that his original focus was to examine the Asgard species and investigate their history of cloning, explaining he wanted to "attack the Asgard and their obvious physical and intellectual evolution".
+An earlier iteration of DeLuise's story imagined "Old O'Neill jumps into his younger body, a la Quantum Leap" and would have seen the character back at boot camp.
+According to Greenburg his original story examined the Asgard species and would have investigated their history of cloning, explaining he wanted to "attack the Asgard and their obvious physical and intellectual evolution".
 This would have unraveled how the species ended up with, what Greenburg described as creatures with "big heads, big brains, and their bodies are kind of genderless", and how they had deteriorated so far that they could no longer reproduce on their own.
 Further to this, Greenburg and DeLuise's original story would have involved a half human, half Asgard antagonist named Odin, a renegade who kidnaps Jack O'Neill to try and abate the "diminishing returns of cloning" by tapping into his DNA.